Sale % Sale Holiday sale Sale Sale % Sale Sale Holiday sale Sale Sale % Sale Sale Holiday sale

 Advantages

-• No one except the sender and the recipient, who have the appropriate public and private keys, can view the contents of a message.
+No one except the sender and the recipient, who have the appropriate public and private keys, can view the contents of a message.
 For example, if the email service provider happens to be hacked, cybercriminals will not be able to decrypt the data within because they will lack the decryption key.

-• Protects against tampering with encrypted messages.
+Protects against tampering with encrypted messages.
 End-to-end encrypted messages can't be altered or edited in any way.
 If a third party makes alterations, the receiver of the messages is notified.

-• Helps with data privacy, security regulations, and compliance.
+Helps with data privacy, security regulations, and compliance.
 Today almost all industries are limited by regulatory compliance, which means that organizations must conform to specific security standards.
 Thanks to E2EE, businesses can ensure the security of their communications.

-• Users can enable or disable end-to-end encryption for messages sent via the Android messaging system, Instagram, Facebook Messenger, and other popular messaging apps.
+Users can enable or disable end-to-end encryption for messages sent via the Android messaging system, Instagram, Facebook Messenger, and other popular messaging apps.

-• Metadata, which includes information about the message, such as date, participants, and the time it was sent, remains visible to the public.
+Metadata, which includes information about the message, such as the date, participants, and the time it was sent, remains visible to the public.
 Even though metadata does not contain the contents of the message, it could provide directions for bad actors looking to intercept the communications.

-• Endpoints can be compromised.
+Endpoints can be compromised.
 If an endpoint is compromised, an attacker can have a full view of the communications stream before the message is even encrypted.
 Compromised endpoints are infamous for being essential to a man-in-the-middle attack.

-• Too much privacy.
+Too much privacy.
 Yes, you read that right.
 Sometimes there can be too much privacy, or at least that is the view of law enforcement agencies.
 Governments and other regulatory bodies often express concerns about E2EE, noting that it can protect people engaged in illegal activities.

-Can end-to-end encryption be hacked
+Can end-to-end encryption be hacked?

 Unfortunately, everything, including end-to-end encryption, can be hacked.
 It is just a matter of time.
 The great thing about end-to-end encryption is that even though it can be hacked, it would take hundreds if not thousands of years to do so.
 Instead of dedicating centuries' worth of resources, hackers prefer to steal encryption keys or intercept data before encryption or after decryption.